AlfonsoDelaLuna/Transaction-System/README.md

 # Transaction System

 This is a PHP-based web application for managing transactions.
-The system appears to have separate functionalities for regular users and administrators.
+The system have separate functionalities for regular users/ cashier and administrators.

 ## Process Before